UP Fighting Maroons: History

-UP is one of the founding members (1938) of the UAAP.
+UP was one of the founding members of the UAAP in 1938.
 It was also a founding member and the originator of the National Collegiate Athletic Association (NCAA) in the year 1924.

-UP was a perennial contender for the overall championship in the UAAP.
-The team last won the UAAP Seniors (now referred to as Collegiate) Overall Championship in the 1997–1998 season, two years before the University last hosted the competitions prior to its centennial.
+UP is a perennial contender for the overall championship in the UAAP every season.
+The team last won the UAAP Seniors Overall Championship (now referred to as Collegiate) in the 1997–1998 season, two years before UP last hosted the competitions before its centennial.

-The UAAP has eight member-universities and holds tournaments in 14 sports (17 sports disciplines).
-Only four of the eight member-universities participate in all of the fifteen sports; UP is one of these four.
+The UAAP has eight member-universities and holds tournaments in 13 sports (17 sports disciplines).
+Only four of the eight member-universities participate in all of the thirteen sports; UP is one of these four.

 Team identity

 Team monikers

 Prior to the establishment of the NCAA in 1924, the sports press have been referring to the collegiate teams by the color of their uniforms.
 School varsity teams were called the Blue and Whites, the Red and Whites, the Green and Whites and in the case of UP, the Maroon and Greens.
 In the late 1930s, schools started to adopt mascots and the sports press would now refer to their varsity teams by the name of their mascots.
 Sportswriters wrote about the games played by the Blue Eagles, the Green Archers, the Red Lions in their sports articles for their news dailies.
 In the case of UP, the varsity team was called the UP Parrots when the school adopted the parrot as its mascot.
 Sometime in the 1990s, the moniker UP Parrots was changed to UP Fighting Maroons when the parrot was dropped as the team mascot.
 The new moniker revived the old (vintage 1920s) name Maroons, and the adjective "fighting" was added to describe the kind of spirit that the varsity teams of UP have when they participate in the arena of competitive sports.

 Aside from Fighting Maroons, which is applicable for all teams, there are other official varsity team names that exist, which are sourced from the school's official student publications.
 They are as follows:

 (Note that either UP/UPIS is appended before the team names for the case of the collegiate and high school teams, respectively.)

 Note, however, that such student publications are starting to use Fighting Maroons for all teams and just specify the team thus referred to in the lede or in the first mention.